 24) Macvin de Jura (AOC fortified with grape pomace)

-What is Marc?
-Marc is similar to italian grappa.
-Marc is a pomace brandy made with solid remains of grapes (pomace: skins, pips, etc.) and unfermented grape juice.
+Marc is a pomace brandy, similar to Italian Grappa, made with the solid remains of grapes (pomace: skins, pips, etc.) and unfermented grape juice.

 Vin de liqueur Local (Liqueurs that are NOT region protected)

-The following liqueurs do not have AOC protection and can be made in any region of France, with less strict guidelines than AOC protected liqueurs.
+The following liqueurs do not have AOC protection and can be made in any region of France with less strict guidelines.

 25) Ratafia (fortified aromatized wine with various fruits and herbs)